-The financial statements include prior-year summarized information in total, but not by net asset class.
+The financial statements include prior-year summarized information in total, but not by net asset class or functional expense category.
 Such information does not include sufficient detail to constitute a presentation in accordance with U.S. GAAP.
-Accordingly, such information should be read in conjunction with the ACBDC's financial statements for the year ended December 31, 2017, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the ACBDC's financial statements for the year ended December 31, 2019, from which the summarized information was derived.